ArrowOS/blog/_posts/2019-12-09-inlining-minimal-gapps.md

 }
 </style>

 <span class="Dropcap">W</span>ith some recent internal discussions regarding GApps packages the team has come to a conclusion of maintaining it's own fork of GApps which will be shipped in with the official builds.
-This being very minimal doesn't have any drastic increase in the zip size and overall provides a fair and lite usage for accessing Google services right from your first clean boot.
+This being very minimal doesn't have any drastic increase in the zip size and overall provides a fair and lite usage for accessing  G-Play Services right from your first clean boot.

 # F.A.Q <br>
 #### Q: What made you inline gapps?